Maitland Mackie (farmer)

-Dr Maitland Mackie CBE (1937–2014) who was born and died in Rothienorman, Aberdeenshire, was a farmer, businessman, and entrepreneur.
-He had held roles as vice-president of the National Farmers Union of Scotland and as a member of the Agriculture Food Research Council.
+Maitland Mackie CBE (21 September 1937 – 31 May 2014) was a Scottish farmer, businessman, and entrepreneur.
+He held roles as vice-president of the National Farmers Union of Scotland and as a member of the Agriculture Food Research Council.
 He was a former governor of the Rowett Research Institute, and a former chairman of the Scottish Agricultural College Board.
 He founded the Scottish Pig Industry Initiative.
 For this work he received the David Black Award – the top honour in the UK pig industry.
 He was appointed CBE for his wider services to agriculture in 1991.
-He had stood as a Liberal Party candidate in several elections.
+He stood as a Liberal Party candidate in several elections.
 He was at the time of his death Rector of the University of Aberdeen.

-Family life
+Early life and education

 Maitland Mackie was born in Rothienorman, Aberdeenshire on 21 September 1937.
 He was the third generation of his family to bear that name.
 His father was Sir Maitland Mackie.
 He was brought up and lived all his life at the family farm at Westertown, Rothienorman.
 He attended Daviot Primary School and Aberdeen Grammar School.
 He graduated from the University of Aberdeen with an BSc in 1958.
+He returned to Aberdeen University to study for an MA in economics which he achieved in 1971.